-Ralph Pieroni, a pianist and composer, is a gifted improvisational performer.
-He taught in the Seventh-day Adventist school system and has also been active in the popular music scene and as a church musician.
+Ralph Pieroni, a pianist and composer. , was a gifted improvisational performer.
+He taught in the Seventh-day Adventist school system and was also active in the popular music scene and as a church musician.

-Pieroni was born and raised in the Bronx, one of five children born to John B. and Cosma Gebbia Pieroni.
+Pieroni was born on August 14, 1932, and raised in the Bronx, one of five children born to John B. and Cosma Gebbia Pieroni.
 Although his mother had a beautiful soprano voice and all of the children had good voices and an innate musical ability, Ralph would be the only one to pursue formal training.

 He started piano lessons at age twelve and at fifteen began playing popular music and jazz professionally at hotels in the Catskills during the summer months.
 At the beginning of his junior year in high school, he began study on the string bass and by the beginning of the second semester had developed enough proficiency to be able to join the school orchestra.
 Both his piano and string bass teachers were pivotal, and inspiring persons during these years.